doctrine/orm/UPGRADE.md

 php doctrine orm:convert-mapping xml /path/to/mapping-path-converted-to-xml
 ```

+## BC BREAK: Remove the `orm:ensure-production-settings` console command

+The `orm:ensure-production-settings` console command and its implementation
+`Doctrine\ORM\Tools\Console\Command\EnsureProductionSettingsCommand` have been removed.

 ## BC BREAK: Remove code generators and related console commands

 These console commands have been removed: